-Cheltenham Amateur Swimming Club was created in 1964, and is one of the oldest active swimming clubs in Victoria.
+Dive into history with Cheltenham Amateur Swimming Club!
+Founded in 1964, our club holds the distinction of being one of the oldest active swimming clubs in the picturesque state of Victoria.

 Cheltenham has a proud history of developing great swimming careers; past members include Australian and Olympic swimmers Nicole Stevenson, David Wilson, Toby Haenan, Jeff and Karen van de Graaf, and Debbie Cain, as well as champion open-water swimmers John and Tammy van Wisse.

 Cheltenham Amateur Swimming Club provides a range of swimming options to suit all ages, and caters for beginners through to competitive swimmers.

 Cheltenham offers swim coaching and training based on modern sustainable principles, focusing on the long-term development and growth of each swimmer whatever their level, and allows specific classes for fitness and development as well as competition-based swimming squads.

 Cheltenham promotes fun, fitness, and 'quality over quantity', and is mindful to the needs of developing children and families.